-Minor changes to the VCS 2007 if occurring during year 2007 will be indicated by 2007.x where x is a running number commencing at '0'.
-Major changes will be indicated by 2007 version y where y is a running number starting from 0.
-When the VCS 2007 is updated in future years it will be designated VCS 200v as appropriate for the year.
+Changes to the VCS 2007 will be indicated by 2007.x where x is a running number commencing at '1'.
+Major updates will be indicated by 200v where v relates to the year of the update.
+Any update will include all the previous changes.